define-private-public/ICM-20948_vizualization/README.txt

 And then should see a 3D model of the breakbout board, who's orientation should match that of the connect Arduino/IMU.

+TODO:
+ - [ ] Change this to a .md (or .rst) with a photo showing this in action